-Opt for central heating with electric thermal storage heating system combined with a central heat pump and receive $22,000 in financial assistance from Hydro‑Québec
+Opt for the purchase and installation of an electric thermal storage heating system combined with a central heat pump and receive $22,000 in financial assistance from Hydro‑Québec

 Less well known in Québec, electric thermal storage (ETS) is a technology that has been in use for a number of years in areas where dynamic pricing is available.

-Until December 31, 2022, Hydro‑Québec is offering financial assistance worth $10,000 to customers who have a central heating ETS system installed.
+Since April 2023, Hydro‑Québec is offering financial assistance worth $15,000 to customers who wish to have a central heating ETS system installed.

 Who is this technology for?